* This is the Consumer Version. *

 Genetic testing is available to help people with polycystic kidney disease understand the probability that their children will inherit the condition.

-Effective treatment of urinary tract infections (see Bladder Infection (Cystitis) : Treatment), acidosis (see Acidosis : Treatment), and high blood pressure (see High Blood Pressure : Treatment) slows the rate of kidney destruction.
+Effective treatment of urinary tract infections (see Bladder Infection : Treatment), acidosis (see Acidosis : Treatment of Acidosis), and high blood pressure (see High Blood Pressure : Treatment) slows the rate of kidney destruction.
 Usually ACE inhibitors and angiotensin receptor blockers are used to control blood pressure.
 However, more than half of the people who have this disease develop chronic kidney disease with kidney failure at some time in their life.
 Without dialysis or kidney transplantation, kidney failure is fatal.

 If cysts cause severe pain, doctors may try to drain fluid from the cyst (aspiration).
 Aspiration may relieve pain but does not affect the person's long-term prognosis.
 If symptoms are very severe, the kidney may need to be removed.